THE LAWS OF NATURE

 Then there will be a lot of yelling, mostly Billy calling Faye a whore and a fucking liar.
 Faye will say over and over, “I’m not leaving” and sit on the couch with her hands in her lap while Billy rips apart the wedding pictures, including the one where Faye is smiling.
 After Billy throws the scraps of the pictures in her face, she will leave, without Tiffy, and she won’t come back.
 There will be a lot of crying, mostly from Tiffy, who will not understand, and who thinks yelling always means someone is mad at her.
 She will call Rachel and say to the voice mail, “Rachel?
 You there?
 Please call me.”
 But no one will.

 E.O.
-Shoup grew up in Hickory Flat, a small community just west of New Albany, Mississippi.
-She is currently enrolled in fiction workshop at the University of Southern Mississippi, where she studies English.
+SHOUP is currently enrolled in fiction workshop at the University of Southern Mississippi.